wp-plugins/w4-post-list/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-W4 Post List lets you create a list of posts and put them on front-end.
-You can chose which information to show and where to show it regarding posts.
-The plugin gives you total freedom to create your list template using Shortcode Tags and Style it.
+W4 Post List lets you create a list of posts, terms, users or a combined object.
+You can chose which information to show and where to show it The plugin gives you total freedom to create your list template using Shortcode Tags and Style it.

 == Description ==

-Display Posts inside Post/Page content or widget areas by Shortcodes.
+Display Posts (any custom post type), Terms (any custom taxonomy), Users (any role) on Content or Widget Areas by placing a shortcode.
 Select what to show and design how to show it.
 Using the plugin is really easy.
 You will find Tinymce button on post/page editor to quickly inset a list.
 Also, there's a separate page for creating or editing list.

 Creating a list is just few steps.
+The following options are for `posts` list type.
+There are different option for different type of list.

 = Build Query =
 * post type
 * post status
 * post mime type
 * post taxonomy terms